How the project works

 - Have student volunteers put up posters around the school.
 (Levels 1-3)

-- Three school days prior to April 26th, have a student volunteer make a daily announcement reading from the script provided during the morning PA announcements, to inform and raise awareness of the Day of Mourning.
+- In the five school days prior to April 28th, have a student volunteer make a daily announcement reading from the script provided during the morning PA announcements, to inform and raise awareness of the Day of Mourning.
 (Levels 1-3)

 - Info Sheets and orange ribbon sticker decals will be distributed to 1st Block teachers before class.
 Teachers will then spend the first 10 minutes of the first class, handing out stickers, explaining the Day of Mourning, explaining the proper behaviour for the moment of silence, and will read aloud and discuss info sheet provided.